AlwinJun/supercell-web-clone/README.md

 ### Note

 If you encounter a problem regarding of some styles not working.Make sure that your borwser is not outdated.

+## License

+See the [MIT License](https://github.com/AlwinJun/supercell-web-clone/blob/main/LICENSE.txt) file for more info.